vacp2p/rfc-index/vac/1/coss.md

 you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation;
 either version 3 of the License, or (at your option) any later version.

-This Specification is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+This specification is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.